Small Claims Court Limit Involves Net From Set-Off Upon Sum Assessed | Freed Legal Services

 [18] The respondents claimed a judgment of $25,000.
 They were awarded a judgment of $21,538.85.
 In my view, the process amounted to nothing more than the trial judge starting at $42,633 and making deductions for amounts owed to the plaintiff, to arrive at a net figure within the monetary jurisdiction of the court.
 This process is logically no different than assessing the value of a contract at $50,000, determining that $30,000 had been paid under the contract, leaving a balance owing of $20,000.
 There could be no doubt, in those circumstances, that the deputy judge had the jurisdiction to make a finding that the initial value of the contract was an amount in excess of the monetary limit of the court.
 But at the end of the day, it is the net judgment that matters.
 Here, the amount awarded was within the monetary jurisdiction of the Small Claims Court and did not exceed the amount claimed in the defendants' claim.

-As occurred in the 2146100 case, the Judge assessed just over $42,000 on a Defendant's Claim as a counterclaim that was brought against the Plaintiff by the Defendant.
-The Judge also assessed a sum just over $21,000 on the Plaintiff's Claim as owed by the Defendant.
+Within the 2146100 case, the Judge assessed slightly more than $42,000 on a counterclaim as brought against the Plaintiff.
+The Judge then went on to assess slightly more than $21,000 as due from the Defendant to the Plaintiff.
 When determining the net Judgment award due, the Judge used the $42,000 assessed amount and applied the $21,000 set-off amount.
 Subsequently, upon Appeal, it was argued that the set-off should be calculated from the court jurisdiction limit rather than the assessed amount.
 The Divisional Court disagreed with the argument and upheld the Judgment from Trial.

 Summary Comment

-The Small Claims Court monetary jurisdiction limit applies to the amount which the court may award rather than the amount the court may assess.
-Furthermore, in cases where a set-off calculation is involved, the set-off is taken from the assessed sum rather than from the Small Claims Court limit.
+The monetary jurisdiction limit of the Small Claims Court applies to the amount which the court may issue as a Judgment award rather than as a limit to an amount that the court may assess.
+This becomes important in cases where a set-off calculation is involved whereas the set-off sum is taken away from the assessed sum rather than taken away from the Small Claims Court limit.

 Get a FREE ½ HOUR CONSULTATION